Happy New Year!

 The CRA has a page fully outlining the proposed income splitting legislation.
 Here is my brief summary:

-- Giving dividends to your non-minor kidults, parents, or spouse will be taxed at the highest marginal tax rate unless they work over 20h/wk in your business on a sustained basis in any of the past 5 years.
+- Giving dividends to your non-minor kidults, parents, or spouse will be taxed at the highest marginal tax rate unless they work over 20h/wk in your business on a sustained basis in the past 5 years.
 You need to be able to prove it with timesheets, schedules, payroll etc.

 - Those over 65 are able to give their spouses dividends.
 This modification to the original proposal was made because it was pointed out that salaried employee’s can split their pensions or RRSPs.